 If you wish to report at the convention for the purposes of a publication in a newspaper, website, TV show, documentary, online magazine or similar, please read our Media Policy first and then contact us at firstname.lastname@example.org.
 You will have to contact us well in advance of the convention to obtain media credentials — we will NOT welcome press representatives arriving unannounced.
 While we apologize for the additional effort required, we do this to minimize disruption to our convention and its attendees.

 The Media Policy does not apply to attendees who take pictures or video or write con reports for their own personal, non-commercial use.

 Q: I'm worried about someone taking my picture at the convention.
-How do I stop them?
+How do I stop somebody from taking my picture?